Mitt Romney: Heritage and youth

 Romney has three older siblings: Margo, Jane, and Scott.
-He was named after a family friend, businessman J. Willard Marriott, and his father's cousin, Milton "Mitt" Romney, a former quarterback for the Chicago Bears.
+He was named after a family friend, businessman J. Willard Marriott, and his father's cousin, Milton "Mitt" Romney.
 Romney was called "Billy" until kindergarten, when he expressed a preference for "Mitt".
-In 1953, the family moved from Detroit to the affluent suburb of Bloomfield Hills and his father became the chairman and CEO of American Motors the following year and helped the company avoid bankruptcy and return to profitability.
-By 1959, his father had become a nationally known figure in print and on television, and Mitt idolized him.
+In 1953, the family moved from Detroit to the affluent suburb of Bloomfield Hills and his father became the chairman and CEO of American Motors the following year and helped the company return to profitability.
+By 1959, his father had become a nationally known figure, and Mitt idolized him.

-Romney attended public elementary schools until seventh grade, when he enrolled as one of only a few Mormon students at Cranbrook School, a private upscale boys' preparatory school a few miles from his home.
+Romney attended public elementary schools until seventh grade, when he enrolled as one of only a few Mormon students at Cranbrook School, a private upscale boys' preparatory school.
 Many students there came from backgrounds even more privileged than his.
-Not particularly athletic, he also did not distinguish himself academically.
+While not particularly athletic, he also did not distinguish himself academically.
 He participated in his father's successful 1962 gubernatorial campaign, and later worked as an intern in the governor's office.
 Romney took up residence at Cranbrook when his newly elected father began spending most of his time at the state capitol.

 At Cranbrook, Romney helped manage the ice hockey team, and joined the pep squad.
 During his senior year, he joined the cross country running team.
 He belonged to 11 school organizations and school clubs, including the Blue Key Club, a booster group he had started.
-During his final year there, his academic record improved but fell short of excellence.
 Romney was involved in several pranks while attending Cranbrook.
 He has since apologized for them, stating that some of them may have gone too far.
-In March of his senior year, he began dating Ann Davies; she attended the private Kingswood School, Cranbrook's sister school.
+In March of his senior year, he began dating Ann Davies.
 The two became informally engaged around the time he graduated from high school in June 1965.